CelesteGiraffe/Hardstuck-frontend/README-SETUP.md

 - `-NoInstall` : skip running `npm install` in root/ui/api
 - `-BuildPlugin` : run CMake & build the native plugin in `bakkes_plugin`
 - `-NoBrowser` : do not open the browser after starting servers
+- `-DryRun` : validate environment and installs only; don't start servers or open browser

 POSIX (macOS / Linux):
 ```bash